 This metric tells you which device are your viewers using to consume content.
 Are they watching videos on a desktop, mobile phone, smart TVs or a gaming console.

-Analysing this is important as based on the audience, you will realise whether you need to optimise your content for a particular device.
+Analyzing this is important as based on the audience, you will realize whether you need to optimize your content for a particular device.
 For example, mobile viewers might like videos that are short in duration.
 Desktop users might not like videos that are vertical in format, which is well suited for mobile users.

 Reports suggest that video consumption on YouTube is increasing for OTT(over the top) devices such as Apple TV and Amazon fire stick.
 Which is why it’s better to find a good balance that will satisfy viewers from all platforms.

 Live streaming metrics are visible only for 48 to 72 hours after your live streaming ends.
 It shows peak concurrent views and all your chat messages.
 This allows you to track at which point was the audience most engaged during the live stream.
 There are no interaction or revenue reports available for live streams.

 Note: Despite the limited data available under YouTube Analytics, YouTube provides other metrics that are visible only during the live stream.
 These metrics will be visible only when you are live on the platform.

 YouTube has a huge presence around the globe.
 Which is why a lot of creators use YouTube tools to translate their content.
 If you do that, you can use the translations report to analyse the performance of localized content.